LCOGT/lcogtsnpipe/README.md

        with the correct permissions.
 If you need to use a pre-existing directory or in case docker doesn't set up the permissions correctly, you may have to update the permissions using
        `chmod -R 777 /path/to/data/`.
        If you do not set these environment variables, they default to being in `data` and `mysql` in repo directory.
-   11. (MacOS only) Run XQuartz from the Finder.
-   12. (MacOS only) Run this hack in the background to get the X11 forwarding to work:
+   7. Startup your "pipeline server" (this is really a couple of docker containers instead of a true virtual machine, but this mental picture is close enough).
           ```
-       socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\" &
-       ```
-   13. Startup your "pipeline server" (this is really a couple of docker containers instead of a true virtual machine, but this mental picture is close enough).
-          ```
           docker-compose -f lcogtsnpipe/docker-compose.yml up
           ```
-          (Linux Only) If you initially had trouble in getting display output from docker in your linux machine (step 6), you will need to slightly modify your `docker-compose.yml` file in the following manner.
-          ```diff
-                    LCOSNDBUSER: "${LCOSNDBUSER:-supernova}"
-                    LCOSNDBPASS: "${LCOSNDBPASS:-supernova}"
-                    LCOSNDIR: "${LCOSNDIR:-/supernova}"
-                    DISPLAY: "${DISPLAY}"
-                  ports:
-                    - "4306:3306"
-                  links:
-                    - sn-db:supernovadb
-                  depends_on:
-                    - sn-db
-                  volumes:
-                    - ${LCOSNDIR:-./data}:${LCOSNDIR:-/supernova}
-                    - /tmp/.X11-unix:/tmp/.X11-unix
-          ```

-          Now, rerun the above command.

        This will take over your current terminal.
 Eventually, the terminal will print that the mysql host is ready to accept connections
-   14. In a new terminal (making sure the environment variables from step 9 are still set), log in to the pipeline container:
+   8. In a new terminal (making sure the environment variables from step 9 are still set), log in to the pipeline container:
        ```
        docker exec -it lcosnpipe /bin/bash
        ```
        If you're configured correctly, you should be able to open a ds9 window now using `ds9` command.
-   15. From inside the container, initialize the database: `sh /lcogtsnpipe/init-db.sh`.
+   9. From inside the container, initialize the database: `sh /lcogtsnpipe/init-db.sh`.
 You only need to run this command the first time you setup the db.
-   16. From inside the container, run
+   10. From inside the container, run
        ```
        cd $LCOSNDIR
        mkdir -p data/lsc data/fts data/0m4 data/floyds data/extdata standard/cat/apass standard/cat/sloan standard/cat/landolt standard/cat/gaia
        ```
        This only needs to be done the first time you populate data in this directory.

    You are now ready to use the pipeline!